Dark-GreenCat/xmint/xmint/README.md

 ## **3. Datapath**

 The datapath integrates all components, facilitating the flow of data during instruction execution.
 It is divided into several parts to handle different operations efficiently.
-Below is the diagram and description for the Instruction Fetch operation.

 ### **3.1 Datapath for Instruction Fetch**